CDBG Subrecipient Material

 - Employment Training - Services for assistance that increases self-sufficiency.
 This includes literacy, independent living skills, job training, and employment service activities.

-- Crime Awareness / Prevention - For any program that promotes these goals, including crimes prevention education programs and pay for security guards.
+- Crime Awareness / Prevention - For any program that promotes these goals, including crime prevention education and pay for security guards.

-- Tenant/Landlord Counseling Child Care Services - For counseling provided to help prevent or settle disputes that occur between tenants and landlords.
+- Tenant/Landlord Counseling - For counseling provided to help prevent or settle disputes that occur between tenants and landlords.

-- Health Services - Health services activities include operation of neighborhood clinics, post-rape counseling vermin abatement service (also known as "vector control"), and other activities designed to serve the health needs of residents.
+- Health Services - Health services activities include the operation of neighborhood clinics, post-rape counseling, vermin abatement service (also known as "vector control"), and other activities designed to serve the health needs of residents.

 - Services for Abused and Neglected Children - For daycare or other services exclusively for abused and neglected children.